Please use our A-Z INDEX to navigate this site where page links may lead to other sites

 3. The third drawback is conversion efficiency.
 Unfortunately, this might never be overcome.
 Put simply the Miles Per Hectare (MPH), or Kilometers Per Acre (KPA if you prefer), as in the miles or kilometers traveled by an EV in relation to the land area needed to harvest energy, is considerably lower going the hydrogen route, than going the battery route.
 Yes, you lose around 60% of the total input energy - or recover 23% as opposed to 69% for a comparable battery vehicle.
 Not good, but then the energy from nature is free.
 Isn't it?

 No, the energy from nature is not free.
 Nothing in life is free where there are state controls.
 If you want freedom, find an unspoiled island somewhere in uncharted waters.
 Good luck with that!
 Planet earth was staked and claimed long before you were born.
 Solar and wind farms have a cost and a limited life span.
-You are trebling the cost of the energy capture means going the hydrogen route.
+You are trebling the cost of the energy capture means going the hydrogen route, but it is better to capture and store what would otherwise be lost - in terms of capacity - where it is the storage capacity that is lacking.

 Land area is under constant pressure from agriculture, industry and housing.
 That means that land has a cost, no matter where it is located, except perhaps for offshore, but even then a State will want paying for licences to operate.
 Speculators will also come into the frame, putting another spanner in the works - ramping up land values yet more, immoral though that may be, it is not illegal.